 Globalization includes flows of financial capital.
 Cash streams crosswise over limits to pay for products, coordinate speculations, and furthermore for portfolio exchanges.
 For example, when an inhabitant of one nation purchases the bonds and loads of firms in another nation.
 Genuine facilitated commerce abstains from meddling with streams of assets.
 There is a saying that money goes to where it is best treated.

 Henry George also wrote on population growth.
 A denser population generates increasing returns due to a finer division of labor, with greater specialization.
 Immigration therefore can have positive effects, as both theory and evidence conclude that immigrants, being consumers as well as producers, do not reduce the demand for labor.
 The opposition is also due to culture issues.
 The Georgist position on immigration is to generally be permissive.
 Immigrants have been the foundation of the economic growth of the Americas.

 Both free trade and the freedom of migration have positive economic effects, but pollution taxes imposed on developed countries give advantages to developing countries to control pollution and improve the environment, especially in agriculture based economies where industry is not based.

 Oops!
 Something went wrong while submitting the form

-Yousuf Shabbir is an economist working with Tax & Corporate Advisory Services in Karachi, Pakistan.
+Yousuf Shabbir is an economist working in the finance department with INDUS PHARMA (PVT).
 He graduated from the University of Karachi with a masters degree in economics and finance.
 Shabbir is also a student of the Applied Economics Research Center.
 He resides in Karachi, Pakistan.